genderfreak/FELDLayerForGodotInk/readme.md

 get_var will get a var from the GlobalAccess dictionary, and will resolve nested dictionaries by using periods between references.
 For example, calling ```get_var("CHECKS.EASY_WHITE_CHECK.GOAL") in your Ink script would return 8. set_var functions in the same way.

+### Passive Checks

+Passive checks are similar.
+To mark a line as a passive check, add 2 tags as ``# PassiveCheck # Pass/Fail Stat Goal``, for example ``# PassiveCheck # Pass Mind 2`` would mark the line as visible if the variable "Mind" was greater than or equal to 2.
+A reverse check can be marked as "Fail" to only show if the variable is lower than the goal.
+For example, ``# PassiveCheck # Fail Body 7`` will show the line only if the variable "Body" is lower than 7.

+### Active Checks

 Checks are composed of 2 parts, the tagged choice, and the path divert.
 This is an example of a white check: